ibm-cloud-docs/databases-for-enterprisedb/learn-dashboard-overview.md

 ## Connections

-The _Connections_ panel contains connection strings for your deployment.
+The _Connections_ panel contains connection strings for your {{site.data.keyword.databases-for-enterprisedb}} deployment.
 Each tab contains connection information tailored to the type of connection or the protocol that uses it.
 Basic information includes things like _hostname_ and _port_, as well as the TLS self-signed certificate and arguments that can be passed to the driver or binary that you are using to connect.

 Reference tables for the different connection types are available on the [Getting Connection Strings]() page.